 Bedrooms six and seven, on the ground floor with their own kitchen, allow guests with kids or grandparents to be semi-independent.
 A large, newly-fitted bathroom with walk-in shower works well for those with access issues.

 Whichever room you choose, you’ll sleep like a woodland log deep in the bosom of rural Devon, with the night air filtering in through the open window and the hoot of an owl not quite disturbing your dreams.
 Wake to the happy chatter of birds and soaring views of the wild escarpments.

 In a setting straight out of Enid Blyton’s Famous Five series, Taikoo welcomes children with open arms and lashings of lemonade.
 This is a huge, rambling house that recalls Uncle Quentin’s Kirrin Cottage.

 While kids might be tempted to hunt for secret passages or smugglers’ tunnels, a more accessible source of fun could be the indoor pool, piping hot at 28 degrees and piping music through its own sound system.
-Or head to the double garage for table tennis and darts.

 Three acres of formal gardens and three more of paddocks mean that exploring trumps the Xbox, and a tree swing waits in the woods.
-Footballs are provided for games in the paddock, while kids who can’t be parted from their dogs or horses needn’t be.
+Footballs are provided for games in the paddock, while kids who can’t be parted from their dogs needn’t be.
 The trails of northern Dartmoor await.